ALIGN-analoglayout/ALIGN-public/README.md

 $ pip install -v -e .[test] --no-build-isolation
 $ pip install -v --no-build-isolation -e . --no-deps --install-option='-DBUILD_TESTING=ON'
 ```
-The second command doesn't just install ALIGN inplace, it also caches generated object files etc. under an `_skbuild` subdirectory.
+The second command doesn't just install ALIGN in-place, it also caches generated object files etc. under an `_skbuild` subdirectory.
 Re-running `pip install -v -e .[test] --no-build-isolation` will reuse this cache to perform an incremental build.
 We add the `-v` or `--verbose` flag to be able to see build flags in the terminal.

-If you want the build-type to be Release (-O3), you can issue the following three lines:
+If you want the build type to be Release (-O3), you can issue the following three lines:
 ```console
 $ pip install setuptools wheel pybind11 numpy scikit-build cmake ninja
 $ pip install -v -e .[test] --no-build-isolation